 III.
 Regulatory Procedures

 A. Why is NCUA adopting this rule?

-NCUA continually reviews its regulations to “update, clarify and simplify existing regulations and eliminate redundant and unnecessary provisions.”
+NCUA reviews one-third of its regulations each year to “update, clarify and simplify existing regulations and eliminate redundant and unnecessary provisions.”
 NCUA Interpretive Ruling and Policy Statement (IRPS) 87-2, as amended by IRPS 03-2, Developing and Reviewing Government Regulations.
-Recently, NCUA internally reviewed its regulations and determined minor revisions to section 701.34 are necessary to reflect current agency practice.
+In its 2011 review, NCUA determined minor revisions to parts 760 and 790 are necessary to reflect current agency practice.
 In addition, a similar update to part 701 is made.

 This rule provides minor technical corrections and will not cause any substantive changes.